-Requirements for Temporary Facilities/Tents/Stages, assures that tents, stages, and other temporary facilities comply with the International Fire Code, including the prohibition on the use of open flames near or under any tent.
+Requirements for temporary facilities, tents, and stages assure that tents, stages, and other temporary facilities comply with the International Fire Code, including the prohibition on the use of open flames near or under any tent.

-Student rooms, common areas, storage, and mechanical areas are subject to regular inspection by the University Fire Marshal's office, Safety and Environmental Compliance, and Housing/Residence Life staff.
+Student rooms, common areas, storage, and mechanical areas are subject to regular inspection by the University Fire Marshal's Office, the Office of Safety and Environmental Compliance, and Housing/Residence Life staff.
 In addition, resident room inspections are conducted at least once per semester by housing staff to identify any health or safety concerns.
 Violations of fire and life safety policies are subject to University judicial action and appropriate sanctions.